-Named after the Syriac monk who lived there with his followers in the fourth century, the cave is located 200m from the source of the Assi, 90m above the river.
-Carved out of solid rock, the impressive cliff- face cavern consists of three levels with rock stairways and altars.
+Named after the Syriac monk who lived there with his followers in the fourth century, the cave is located south of Hermel, 200m from the source of the Assi, 90m above the river.
+Carved out of solid rock, the impressive cliff- face cavern consists of three levels with rock stairways, numerous altars and small cells.
+It is widely believed that Saint Maron — the founder of the Maronite Church — and his followers took refuge in the cave in the fourth century AD.
 Take the steep walk up to explore its fascinating interior.

 Hermel is the perfect destination for hikers who are looking for a different kind of adventure.
 Its barren plains offer magnificent views that extend almost all the way across the Bekaa.
 If you want to experience the real Hermel, consider a camping trip and wake up to an unspoiled vista as the sun rises.
 For those who prefer to be on a campsite with facilities, the Assi Club (+961 78 900952) and Chir El Assi Rafting Club (+961 3 020498) offer areas where you can pitch a tent.

 Several restaurants overlook the Assi River and all are famed for their trout.
 Try Samaket El Truite (+961 8 200874 / +961 3 883024) or Rawdet El Assi (+961 3 723933).
 The only restaurant offering alcoholic beverages is Jaziret El Ferdaous (+961 3 988114 / +961 8 200685).
 At the source of the Assi, Nabeh El Assi (+961 70 097984) offers visitors the option of an à la carte menu or the possibility of renting tables and barbecues to prepare their own food.